Troubleshoot and Repair Unsupported Video Codec Errors

 • Click on Check for updates.

-Update Windows Media Player
+Update Windows Media Player to fix unsupported video codec error

 Suppose you are facing the issue of an unsupported codec issue, even after updating the software.
 This can be because the player does not support the required codecs.
 The simple solution for the problem is downloading and installing other media players, such as VLC.
 Once you install the player, you can try playing the file to verify that the issue is resolved.